adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #15 Import and add the Search field at the top of the Sidebar

 #16 Complete the Sidebar-component and then move on to the Chat-component

+#17 Chat-component; work on header-section which includes the Avatar, info, and icons